AABearBots/First-Closed-Doors-Competition/README.md

 You will most likely need to program indicator bots in order to perform Technical Analysis studies or functions.
 While it is true that you can process data and do all sorts of calculations from within your trading bot's code, this is not recommended.
 Advanced Algos Ltd. encourages developers to respect incumbencies assigned to each type of bot, for several reasons:

-1. The AA Platform's architecture is designed so that bots can consume data from other bots, in order for the network to reuse resources.
+1. The AAPlatform's architecture is designed so that bots can consume data from other bots, in order for the network to reuse resources.
 By respecting the incumbencies of each type of bot you contribute to growing the platform along with the embedded ecosystem in a sustainable manner.

-2. The AA Platform is set up as a marketplace of Extractor, Indicator and Trading Bots.
+2. The AAPlatform is set up as a marketplace of Extractor, Indicator and Trading Bots.
 If you program and release an Indicator Bot, you will soon be able to monetize that effort as bots consuming the data your Indicator Bot generates will pay you a fee.

 3. If instead of creating an Indicator Bot, you do the calculations from within your Trading Bot, anyone can come at a later time, extract from your Trading Bot the code that performs the calculations, and create their own Indicator Bot with it.
 This means you may permanently lose the chance to monetize the indicator functions and effectively allow someone else to do it instead.